wifinigel/wiperf/mkdocs/docs/faq.md

 If persistent issues are detected, then wiperf will reboot the probe to try to remediate the issue.
 This will provide the opportunity to the reset all network connectivity and internal processes.

 Note that this is a last ditch mechanism.
-Wiperf will try bouncing network interfaces to remediate any short-term connectivity issues, which will likely fix many issues without the need for a full reboot.
+Wiperf will also try bouncing network interfaces to remediate any short-term connectivity issues, which will likely fix many issues without the need for a full reboot.

 If you observe your probe rebooting on a regular basis (e.g. a couple of times a hour), then check its logs as it is very unhappy about something.